-In recent years, medical studies have linked Zofran use in the first trimester of pregnancy to birth defects.
-These birth defects include congenital heart defects, cleft palate and cleft lip.
+Recent studies have linked the use of Zofran during the first trimester of pregnancy to certain birth defects.
+These include: